 On June 28, 2019, the Deputy Minister of Finance published a policy statement elaborating on the revised ruling policy for rulings with an international character (hereinafter: international rulings).
 This policy statement replaces three previous ruling policy statements (dated June 3, 2014) and took effect on July 1, 2019.
 The revision is aimed at further safeguarding the quality of the ruling practice for businesses with activities of substance as well as enhancing its robustness.
 There will be more stringent requirements for issuing rulings and the rules on the issuing of these rulings will also be more transparent.

-The Deputy Minister had already outlined the main features of the revision of the ruling practice in a letter to the Lower House on November 22, 2018, and on April 23, 2019 a draft of the policy statement was published.
+The Deputy Minister had already outlined the main features of the revision of the ruling practice in a letter to the Lower House on November 22, 2018 (pdf below this article), and on April 23, 2019 (pdf below this article) a draft of the policy statement was published.
 The final policy statement is almost the same as the draft policy statement, so that what follows is an overview of the main features; for the rest we will suffice with reference to our previous memorandums.

 - In future all international rulings applied for as of July 1, 2019 or not yet issued on that date, will in any case be sent to one central team for assessment: the new International Tax Certainty Board (College Internationale Fiscale Zekerheid; IFZ)

 - A request for preliminary consultation about an international ruling will, however, first have to be sent to the competent tax inspector.
 In the case of certain specifically described issues, the tax inspector will engage the new IFZ Team (Behandelteam IFZ), which will then hold the preliminary consultation (together with the tax inspector).
 In all cases, the ruling will subsequently be presented to the IFZ Board.